Sound System: The Final Releases

-Sound System: The Final Releases is the second extended play (EP) by Spanish singer and songwriter Bad Gyal.
+Sound System: The Final Releases is the second extended play (EP) by Spanish singer-songwriter Bad Gyal.
 It was released on 9 December 2021 through Universal Music Latino and Interscope Records.
 It was produced by el Guincho, Ricky Blaze, Supa Dups, Alejandro Armes, DJ Nelson, Arkey-O, Scott Storch and SickDrumz.
 The EP consists of three unreleased fan-favorite songs that appeared in various of her concerts.

 Background

 Following the tour SoundSystem, Bad Gyal announced in November 2021 that she would release some songs that her fans had been asking for the past three years.
 The EP consists in three songs that she had previously performed on various of her concerts, the songs were well received by her fans and inspired her to record and release them as a project.
 The songs were conceived during recording sessions for other projects in Miami and Los Angeles.
 "Su payita (gramos)" was created mixing two different songs: "Gramos", produced by Arkey-O, and "Muro", produced by DJ Nelson.

 The first single was "Nueva York (tot*)", released on 26 November 2021.
 The second single was "Su payita (gramos)", released on 3 December 2021.
 The third and last single was "Slim Thick", released on 10 December 2022.
 A music video directed by Ismael OkBye was released for the latter song.